jundalisay/sp/content/en/research/montesquieu/spirit-of-the-laws/book-19/chapter-13.md

 The principal object which the legislators of China had in view was to make their subjects live in peace and tranquillity.
 They would have people filled with a veneration for one another, that each should be every moment sensible of his dependence on society, and of the obligations he owed to his fellow-citizens.
 They therefore gave rules of the most extensive civility.

-Thus the inhabitants of the villages of China17 practise amongst themselves the same ceremonies as those observed by persons of an exalted station; a very proper method of inspiring mild and gentle dispositions, of maintaining peace and good order, and of banishing all the vices which spring from an asperity of temper.
+Thus the inhabitants of the villages of China17 practise amongst themselves the same ceremonies as those observed by persons of an exalted station.

+A very proper method of inspiring mild and gentle dispositions, of maintaining peace and good order, and of banishing all the vices which spring from an asperity of temper.

 In effect, would not the freeing them from the rules of civility be to search out a method for them to indulge their own humours?

 Civility is in this respect of more value than politeness.
 Politeness flatters the vices of others, and civility prevents ours from being brought to light.
 It is a barrier which men have placed within themselves to prevent the corruption of each other.

 The institutions of Lycurgus were severe and had no regard to civility.

 In forming the external behaviour he had a view to that warlike spirit with which he would fain inspire his people.
 A people who were in a continual state of discipline and instruction, and who were endued with equal simplicity and rigour, atoned by their virtues for their want of complaisance.